odrans/S3COM/README.md

 - The current S3COM version is only configured to handle inputs from the ICON atmospheric model.
 Some adjustments from the user will be required to use another model.
 - S3COM only simulates measurements from passive remote-sensing sensors.
+- Polarization and 3D effects are not yet included.

 Caution
 -------

 S3COM does not account for sub-grid variability of cloud properties.
-It should be used on atmospheric model outputs with a spatial resolutions near or higher than that of the selected satellite instruments, ideally CRMs or LES.
-It is advised against using S3COM on GCM outputs; for such use we advise users to turn to dedicated satellite simulators, such as [COSPv2](https://github.com/CFMIP/COSPv2.0).
+It should be used on atmospheric model simulations with a spatial resolutions similar or higher than that of the selected satellite instruments, ideally from CRMs or LES models.
+It is advised against using S3COM on GCM outputs; for such use we advise more dedicated satellite simulators, such as [COSPv2](https://github.com/CFMIP/COSPv2.0).

 License
 ------